 Container shipping and containers in a port

-ILA Strike - Your Guide to Dealing with Port Disruption
+ILA Strike Challenges - Dealing with Port Disruption

 Container shipping and containers in a port

-The impact of an ILA strike on container shipping and cargo handling
+Historic impact of the East Coast ILA strike on container shipping and cargo handling

 The ILA is the largest union of maritime workers in the U.S. Its members handle cargo at almost 40 container ports across the East and Gulf Coasts.
-If the ILA does strike, the impacts will be:
+The impact of the three-day strike was:

 • A complete shutdown of loading, unloading, and container handling for more than half of U.S. container volume.

-• Major disruptions to cargo already on the water and inbound to affected ports.
+• Major disruptions to cargo already on the water that was inbound to affected ports.

 • Increased freight and container fees, including storage, per diem, demurrage, detention, chassis, storage, and pre-pull charges.